heyhalcyon/Sudoku/README.md

 ------- Sudoku

   |------- sudoku_solver.py: contains the main solver and several other helper functions.
-Import all.

   |------- requirements.txt